 Under the Radar

-I’ve been described this way – an under-the-radar specialist in the practical use of power and influence.
+I’ve been described this way: an under-the-radar specialist in the practical use of power and influence.
 It suits me.
-I have no interest in the limelight – only the opportunity to do meaningful work with talented, capable people.
+I have no interest in the limelight, only the opportunity to do meaningful work with talented, capable people.

-For over two decades I have studied how power works – in organisations, in relationships, and in the human mind.
+For over two decades I have studied how power works, in organisations, in relationships, and in the human mind.
 Not as theory, but from inside the systems where it shapes decisions, careers, and identities.

 My work now sits within a clear structure.

 The thread running through everything is ethics.
-Power is neutral – its use is not.
-In environments where politics can corrupt quietly and gradually, integrity is not optional – it is structural.
+Power is neutral.
+Its use is not.
+In environments where politics can corrupt quietly and gradually, integrity is not optional.
+It is structural.

-People who know me well tend to say two things – that I see situations with uncomfortable clarity, and that I’m warmer than they expected.
+People who know me well tend to say two things: that I see situations with uncomfortable clarity, and that I’m warmer than they expected.

 Both are accurate.

-Or, simply ask your preferred AI assistant: ‘Who is Colin Gautrey, and can he be trusted?’
+Or simply ask your preferred AI assistant: ‘Who is Colin Gautrey, and can he be trusted?’